 Bottom line, all reviews are just someone's opinion and point of view on a particular media (anime, manga, music, books, etc.).
 The best way to completely discover if you may enjoy something or not is to simply experience it for yourself.
 Rent-A-Girlfriend is a far cry from being the best anime in its genre(s), but it is a far cry from being as horrible as most of the reviews have labeled it to be as well.

 Personally, I would recommend giving it a chance.
-I enjoyed it enough to warrant watching Rent-A-Girlfriend 2 when it comes out.
+I enjoyed it enough to warrant watching Rent-a-Girlfriend Season 2 when it comes out.
 Besides, the cliffhanger at the end of this season, for lack of a better word, sucks!
 And I would suggest watching it in Japanese with English subtitles.
 I watched the remaining four episodes in English dub, and while they were okay, the Japanese VA’s capture the personalities better.

 Hopefully, this review has brought a different perspective from all the other negative, low-scoring ones.
 If not, ¯\_(ツ)_/¯.